 Carroll directs the Institute's programs to inspire and educate a new generation of students and scientists and to advance the public understanding of science.

 Carroll's research focuses on the way new animal forms have evolved.
 His studies of a wide variety of animal species are revealing how changes in the genes that control animal development shape the evolution of body parts and body patterns.
-Carroll is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.

-In addition, Carroll is the author of several books, including Remarkable Creatures: Epic Adventures in the Search for the Origins of Species, a finalist for the 2009 National Book Award in nonfiction.
+Carroll is also recognized as an exemplary educator, and is the author of several books, including Remarkable Creatures: Epic Adventures in the Search for the Origins of Species, a finalist for the 2009 National Book Award in nonfiction.
 He writes a monthly column (also called “Remarkable Creatures”) for the science section of The New York Times and has served as a consulting producer for the public television program NOVA.

-Carroll graduated summa cum laude from Washington University in St. Louis and earned a PhD in immunology from Tufts University.
+Carroll graduated from Washington University in St. Louis and earned a PhD in immunology from Tufts University.
 After postdoctoral study at the University of Colorado at Boulder, he joined the faculty of the University of Wisconsin-Madison in 1987.
-In 2009 he was named the Allan Wilson Professor of Molecular Biology, Genetics, and Medical Genetics.
+He became an HHMI investigator in 1990, and in 2009 he was named the Allan Wilson Professor of Molecular Biology, Genetics, and Medical Genetics.
+Carroll is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.